SVG College Sports Media Awards in association with NACDA

 PROFILE/REGISTRATION: Complete profile registration form.
 This will enable the submission platform to recognize you each time you come back to edit or submit additional entries.
 This is required.
 This will help you manage your entries from a “Home Page” on the site.

-The Next Step is to begin the entry procedure by completing a submission form for each entry.
+SUBMISSION FORM: The Next Step is to begin the entry procedure by completing a submission form for each entry.
 This includes:

 SELECT DIVISION: Each submitting entity will complete a short form that includes selecting the DIVISION that best represents your organization (See above descriptions).